CommunityHoneyNetwork/chn-docs/docs/serverinstall.md

 Please know that this administrator password will be reset every time a container instance is re-deployed from the image.
 If you would like to keep the same administrator password, please populate the `SUPERUSER_EMAIL` and `SUPERUSER_PASSWORD` fields in chnserver.sysconfig.
 Similarly, you can force a static `DEPLOY_KEY`.

+You may also wish to configure logging for your CHN Server instance at this time as well.
+Please see [this section](hpfeeds-logger.md) for more information on configuring logging.

 At this point you have a functioning CommunityHoneyNetwork server, ready to register honeypots and start collecting data.
 Next, try [deploying your first honeypot](firstpot.md)...